-Today's world is filled with battles, attacks, threats and vulnerabilities.
+Today's world is filled with battles, attacks, threats, and vulnerabilities.
 Whether you flip a page, change a channel or click a mouse, you are continually reminded that you may or may not be totally protected by that large wall of safety and security you believed would keep your castle sheltered and warmed against the throws of oncoming attackers.
-Yes, the battle is raging and, if we would like to admit it or not, the data and information we covet, are the primary targets.
-Not to be a source of negative news, but the world contains those who live to exploit our vulnerabilities and gain an advantage on our security, livelihood and peace.
+Yes, the battle is raging, and, if we would like to admit it or not, the data and information we covet are the primary targets.
+Not to be a source of negative news, but the world contains those who live to exploit our vulnerabilities and gain an advantage on our security, livelihood, and peace.
 The simple truth is that we should not avoid thinking about these obvious insidious threats just because they are invisible and we cannot hold them in our hands.

 We now wake each morning with dark events of terror and violence painted into our reality through our media outlets.
 Why does their growth continue even while in the midst of such powerful anti-terrorist defenses?
 How do they break ground so easily by capturing our fears?
 Again, they have learned about our vulnerabilities and how to exploit them.
 Do the threats that walk through the technology realm function much differently?
-Do they have a unique purpose, course and result?
+Do they have a unique purpose, course, and result?
 Why should we treat security threats with less effort and vigor?
 Do these threats have less potential to do serious harm to us economically and socially if left to roam, attack and infect without an established system of protection in place to stop them?
-The evidence from recent years has shown that the general public grossly assumed that cyber threats cannot bring the same level of devastation to our world as disease and extremists.
-Unfortunately this mindset needs to change by learning about these threats and understanding how much damage they can bring to the visible world.
-Threats like Heartbleed, Shellshock, the many flavors of malicious software and other exploits are real and very dangerous.
-Knowing more will only help to strengthen our defenses and protect us from disaster on a completely unique level.
+The evidence from recent years has shown that the general public grossly assumed that cyber threats could not bring the same level of devastation to our world as disease and extremists.
+Unfortunately, this mindset needs to change by learning about these threats and understanding how much damage they can bring to the visible world.
+Threats like Heartbleed, Shellshock, the many flavors of malicious software, and other exploits are real and very dangerous.
+Knowing more will only help to strengthen our defenses and protect us from disaster on a unique level.